Driving chiral phase transition with ring diagram: Conclusion

 \section{Conclusion}

 In this work we have investigated the in-medium dressing of the four-quark interaction by the polarization.
 This provides a natural mechanism to resolve the problem of an overestimated chiral transition temperature in common PNJL models, and is capable of generating an inverse magnetic catalysis at finite temperatures.
+It is accomplished by a field theoretical incorporation of a quark loop dressing and its feeding back to the quark gap equation.
+There is no need for artificial tuning of $T_d$ parameter in the gluon sector, nor the need to introducing an explicit $B$-dependent coupling.
+Thus, the mechanism can serve as a tentative explanation for the medium dependence discussed in the literature.